sravani444/notifications-react/README.md

 <br/>
 **The following instructions are required for the tests to pass**

-- Achieve the given layout using only Conditional Rendering
+- Achieve the given layout using only Components and Props
 </details>

 ### Resources